Multimodal Imaging Group, Research Imaging Centre

 416-535-8501 ext.
 4834

-Dr. Ariel Graff is the Head of the Multimodal Imaging Group and staff psychiatrist with the Geriatric and Schizophrenia Programs at CAMH.
+Dr. Ariel Graff is the Head of the Multimodal Imaging Group in the Campbell Family Mental Health Research Institute at CAMH, and staff psychiatrist with the Geriatric and Schizophrenia Programs.
 He is an Assistant Professor in the Psychiatry Department with the Faculty of Medicine at the University of Toronto and Associate Member at the Institute of Medical Science with University of Toronto.

 Areas of Research